micasino/prueba-tecnica-devops-api/README.md

 ```

 ## Build Api
-Build Api
+Build the api code by executing:
 ```shell
 go build -o ./build/bin -v ./cmd/api
 ```

 ## Run Api
-Run Api
+You can also run it by executing:
 ```shell
 go run ./cmd/api
 ```

-## accessing Swagger
+## Swagger docs
-Use the below URL for accessing Swagger from your browser, change the URL path as per your host. (localhost:3000, www.midominio.com,etc)
+You can access the Swagger documentation using your browser on the port 3000.
+For example:
 ```shell
 http://localhost:3000/api/v1/swagger/index.html
 ```

+## Testing the api

-## Create Users
+### Create Users
 ```shell
 curl -X 'POST' \
   'http://localhost:3000/api/v1/auth/signUp' \